jp0utside/SetScrape/README.md

 - **React Native** for cross-platform development
 - **Material Design** principles for UI
 - **Hot reloading** for development
+- **iOS Focus**: Currently optimized for iOS development and testing

 ## 📖 Documentation